Civilian deaths, drone, put chill back in India-Pakistan ties

 The Indians denied the drone was theirs, with Jaishankar saying it appeared to be "commercially available" Chinese design.

-Relations between the neighbours nosedived after Pakistan-based militants attacked Mumbai in 2008, killing 166 people.
+Relations between the neighbours nosedived after Pakistan-based militants attacked the Indian city of Mumbai in 2008, killing 166 people.

 India believes Pakistan supports militants fighting security forces in the Indian part of Kashmir and launching attacks in Indian cities.